All About Aldi Stores

 Ways to Pay

-In March of 2016, Aldi FINALLY began accepting credit cards (Visa, MasterCard, Discover, American Express).
+In March of 2016, Aldi began accepting credit cards (Visa, MasterCard, Discover, American Express).
 In addition, most Aldi locations accept EBT (food stamps) cards and debit cards, Aldi gift certificates and, of course, cash.
 NO checks or WIC, though.

-With any purchase amount, pay with a debit card and get up to $200 cash back.
+Pay with a debit card and get up to $200 cash back, with any purchase amount.
 Now you don’t have to stop at the ATM!